At Sir Thomas Rich’s, we are committed to ensuring that our provision is as good as it can possibly be.

 Sixth Form - Suggested grade: Outstanding (1)

 Pupils in Years 12 and 13 are offered regular one-to-one support with all new pupils receiving individual interviews in their first half term of joining the School.
-Careers guidance ranges from whole year support to one-to-one interviews depending on need.
+Careers guidance ranges from timetabled Careers lessons in Year 12, whole year support to one-to-one interviews depending on need.
 A few pupils who seek employment or training after A Levels receive an individual action plan.
-Support for pupils applying to Oxbridge, Veterinary Science and Medicine includes tutorials, one-to-one mock interviews and MMI practice.
-In 2016, 80% of our pupils were placed at their first choice university and 65% of Early Entry interview pupils gained a place at their first choice institution.
+A well-structured Higher Education Planning Programme ensured that 72% of pupils progressed to university in2018 with 67% of pupils placed at their first choice university.
+Support for gifted pupils who apply for Early Entry courses include tutor seminar preparation, one-to-one mock interviews and MMI practice.
+In 2017-18, 58% of Early Entry interview pupils were successful in gaining an offer from their first choice institution.

 In order to continue to be outstanding we need to: